yohaoyu/data-analytics-visualization/projects.md

 ## Team Formation

 Form a team (up to three members) and register via Canvas by the deadline (Oct 8, 2025).
+You can also directly send an email if you cannot create a group on Canvas successfully.

 How to create a group on Canvas?